Leo Amino, “Refractional #85” (1972)

 Noise and spectra

 White noise refers to a sound that contains all frequencies of the spectrum of audible sound equally.
 White noise has the same amount of energy in each frequency band.
-When you look at the spectrum of white noise, it appears flat or even across all frequencies because it has the same energy for all frequencies.
+When we look at the spectrum of white noise, it appears flat or even across all frequencies because it has the same energy for all frequencies.
 Every single frequency is a sine wave.

 Pink noise has the same energy in the same pitch ranges.
 Therefore, pink noise sounds more low-pass filtered and darker than white noise.
 The frequency spectrum is such that the power spectral density is inversely proportional to the frequency of the signal: 1/f noise.